-We will improve our infrastructure to support internal process products such as banca and reaffirm our relationships with both
+We will improve our infrastructure to support internal process automation, focus on product diversification by introducing new products such as banca and reaffirm our relationships with both corporate and retail customers in order to grow prudent asset quality.

 Going into 2022, overall prospects remain challenging given the persistence of the pandemic.
 We will continue to explore growth opportunities across key markets within the region, while remaining cognisant of the need to closely monitor asset quality.
 We will also continue supporting RHB's broader sustainability agenda, in line with the growing interest of investors, by pursuing more green financing-related opportunities, supporting the growth of ESG-related businesses and investing in green financial instruments with an overall ESG contribution by GIB of RM2.0 billion by 2026.